lillianwang112/chinese-learning-app/README.md

 - **Hosting**: GitHub Pages
 - **Algorithm**: SM-2 Spaced Repetition

-No frameworks, no dependency bloat - just clean, fast code!

 ## 🙏 About This Project

 This app was created by a CHI 108 student for a better Chinese vocabulary learning experience.